Bermuda Run, North Carolina

 Bermuda Run is a town in Davie County, North Carolina, United States.
-The population was 1,725 at the 2010 census.
+As of the 2020 census, the population of the town was 3,120.
 It was incorporated in 1999 as a fully gated residential community near country clubs and golf courses like the Bermuda Run Country Club, Oak Valley Golf Club, and Tanglewood Park.
 In 2000, the town annexed into neighboring Hillsdale, picking up a commercial district.
 The town rests on the western bank of the Yadkin River along U.S. Route 158 and North Carolina Highway 801.
 Interstate 40 provides express access to Winston-Salem, the town's nearest urban center.
 In 2012, Kinderton Village was voluntarily annexed by the town of Bermuda Run.
+Bermuda Run is considered by the locals to be a mid-high class community and the second-most influential, behind nearby Oak Valley.

 History

 Win-Mock Farm Dairy was listed on the National Register of Historic Places in 2010.